1I have an NAX grade for a course on SSO–what does this mean?

 8I am in desperate need of legal advice–who should I contact?

-In an emergency situation, dial 111 from any phone immediately.
-You can also dial 105 from any phone to report crimes where there is no immediate risk of danger, or receive updates about something you reported to 111.
 For general legal advice around a range of topics including employment, tenancy, or dealing with the police and courts, you can check Community Law’s online Law Manual.
 This is designed to be accessible for anyone.
 If you cannot find an answer there, you can contact your nearest Community Law Office for free further advice from fully qualified lawyers.